 This is a basic openvas tutorial for beginners.
-It will explain a little of how to use openvas web ui to perform a test of your systems.
+I will explain a little of how to use openvas web ui to perform a test of your systems.
 It will give you the basic options for using metasploit msfconsole to run an openvas vulnerability scan.
-It will also show how to import an openvas report into the metasploit database.
+You will also learn how to import an openvas report into the metasploit database.

 On the first run of ovenvas scanner on kali linux you need to run a setup script – if you do this as part of this OpenVas tutorial for beginners, then you will not need to do it again.

 apps > kali > vlnerability analysis > openvas > openvas initial setup